-In October, the fountain at Dilworth Park is turned off for the season to begin installation of the Rothman Institute Ice Rink.
+In October, the fountain at Dilworth Park is turned off for the season to begin installation of the Rothman Orthopaedics Ice Rink.
 The fountain and subsurface reservoir and pumps are drained to prevent freezing and will remain dormant until spring.

 The Center City District values the trust parents put in us to ensure the safety of water in our play fountains and follows industry-recommended best practices for proactive water-safety management at Sister Cities Park, Dilworth Park and John F. Collins Park.

 CCD staff test the water features in our parks three times each day.
 Using a professional water-testing kit, recommended by water treatment experts Klenzoid Inc. of Conshohocken, CCD staff checks the cleanliness of the water as well as the presence of safe and appropriate levels of chlorine to prevent the growth of bacteria.
 If there are any imbalances or deficiencies in chlorine levels, CCD staff immediately addresses the situation on site.